DirkSteven/pyceal2/README update.md

 <br><br>

 ## Installation
   <p> First install the dependencies required on the requirements.txt.
-To do this run `terminal` and enter the command below.</p>
+To do this run `console` and enter the command below.</p>

 ```shell
     pip install -r requirements.r